 More Bad (Made Good)

-Also in the “WTF?” category: A friend since college, Charlie Engle, overcame a crack and alcohol addictions in his twenties to successfully complete a fundraising run across the Sahara Desert and a similar effort to run across the US, both while in his forties.
-He is a motivational speaker, has given countless hours to charitable causes, is a caring father, and all around good guy.
+Also in the “WTF?” category: A friend since college, Charlie Engle, overcame a crack and alcohol addiction in his twenties to successfully complete a fundraising run across the Sahara Desert and a similar effort to run across the US, both while in his forties.
+He is a motivational speaker, has given countless hours to charitable causes, is a caring father, and all-around good guy.

 So, the government finally put someone in jail for the mortgage crisis – Charlie Engle.

 You would think Charlie would be beside himself with anger and pity, and, while he did experience some of these emotions initially and still does occasionally, he has approached this segment of his life admirably as a learning experience and as another adventure.
 At his sentencing, Charlie told the judge that he was confident he’d turn negatives into positives and that he would make the best of his time in prison.
 He was quoted as saying “Even though this is not the ideal situation, I have an open mind and am approaching this with great curiosity.
 Every experience in life has the ability to teach lessons if I am open to them.”

 Strangely enough, my less than ideal situation of the past year and the lessons I learned from it, were perfect to share with Charlie as he prepared for his journey to jail.
 I found much wisdom and peace in the writings of Pema Chodron, and he did as well.
 He is putting his energy and time to good use while in prison.
 He posted on Facebook recently (through others – no, they don’t have access to Facebook in jail.)